ChristianMarzianGithub/TheNewHagenNewsSite/README.md

 ## Ad placements

-Use the `#ad-slot` panel in `index.html` to embed a Google AdSense unit.
-Replace the commented sample snippet with your own `data-ad-client` and `data-ad-slot` values to begin serving ads on the page.
+Ads now live in dual side rails that flank the main content.
+Each rail in `index.html` contains a placeholder AdSense snippet and uses the `.ad-rail` and `.ad-placeholder` styles from `styles/style.css` to keep units visible as visitors scroll.
+Replace the commented sample snippets on the left and right rails with your own `data-ad-client` and `data-ad-slot` values to begin serving ads on the page.

 ## Running tests